Common searched topics: Manufacturing, Label printing, Sales order

 How to modify WooCommerce integration settings

-Once you’ve connected inFlow to WooCommerce, you make changes to the integration settings at any time.
-To do this, you’ll repeat similar steps as the initial setup.
+Once you’ve connected inFlow to WooCommerce, you can make changes to the integration settings at any time.
+To do this, you’ll repeat similar steps to the initial setup.

 1. With an Admin account, go to inFlow’s Integration settings.